HEAL/platform-documentation/docs/platform_workspaces.md

 Available workspaces on the HEAL Platform (top).
 Users may need to link their accounts from other repositories (bottom); click [here to see how](platform_request_access.md#linking-access-to-fair-enabled-repositories).

 * **(Generic) Jupyter Notebook with R kernel:** Choose this VM if you are familiar with setting up Python- or R-based Notebooks, or if you just exported one or multiple studies from the Discovery Page and want to start your custom analysis.
-* **(Generic, User-licensed) Stata Notebook:** Choose this VM if you are familiar with STATA-based data analysis.
-This notebook requires a STATA license.
+* **(Generic, User-licensed) Stata Notebook:** Choose this VM if you are familiar with Stata-based data analysis.
+This notebook requires a Stata license.
 * **Tutorial Notebooks:** Explore our Jupyter Notebook tutorials written in Python or RStudio, which pull data from various sources of the HEAL Data Ecosystem to leverage statistical programs and data analysis tools.

 All interactive tutorial notebooks can be also found as [static version on the Notebook Browser tab](https://healdata.org/portal/resource-browser); read more in the section ["Example Analysis"](platform_example_analyses.md).